Updated on September 10th, 2021

 Help Them Look for Scholarships

 As a new empty-nester who may have some extra time on their hands now, join us for our next free webinar for parents to learn where to find hidden scholarships with less competition.
 We cover tons of information on how to help your child quickly find and secure scholarships.
-You can learn more here or go to https://thescholarshipsystem.com/freewebinar
+You can learn more here or go to http://thescholarshipsystem.com/freewebinar.

 Did you find this helpful?
-If so, share it with your friends and family so they don’t forget anything either
+If so, share it with your friends and family so they don’t forget anything, either.

 Related Articles: